thephpleague/uri-src/docs/components/7.0/modifiers.md

 ### Modifier::hostToDecimal

-Normalizes the URI host content to a IPv4 dot-decimal notation if possible otherwise returns the uri instance unchanged.
+Normalizes the URI host content to an IPv4 dot-decimal notation if possible otherwise returns the uri instance unchanged.
 See the [IPv4 Converter documentation](/components/7.0/ipv4/) page for more information.